rudy-veenhoff/parser-xqombinators/README.md

 # parser-xqombinators
 A Parser Combinator Library for XQuery.
-Contains combinators for choice(s), sequences, zero-or-one, zero-or-more, one-or-more (called respectively optional, many and some).
+Contains combinators for choice(s), sequencing, zero-or-one, zero-or-more, one-or-more (called respectively optional, many and some).

 ## The Parser Type in XQuery
 In a language with a richer type system, a simple type for a Parser